 If you’re lucky enough to be one of the people going to Web Summit, here are our top tips for making the most of your time there.

 Where to stay during Web Summit Lisbon

-Getting out to Parque das Nações from trendy neighbourhoods like Cais do Sodre and Alcantara can be a real pain (believe me!) so I can highly recommend either choosing accommodation nearby, or as close to a red-line metro as possible.
+Getting out to Parque das Nações from trendy neighbourhoods like Cais do Sodre can be a pain, so I can highly recommend either choosing accommodation nearby, or as close to a red-line metro as possible.

 These are our recommended neighbourhoods for Web Summit accommodation.
 And yes, all the hotels we’re recommending have Wi-Fi:

 If you want to roll out of bed into the conference, it’s worth booking a room at the following hotels: